dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Codes/K3s/Basic/README.md

 We can also have a look to knoww how the k3s-agent unit file uses an environment file (/etc/systemd/system/k3s-agent.service.env) to store the variables variables K3S_URL and K3S_TOKEN as shown in the image below:

 <img src="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/blob/main/Wiki-page-images/3.PNG">

+#### 4. Create a deployment  :tada:

+Now, we can create a sample nginx deployment yml file named "nginx-deployment.yml" for test.